 Message from the CEO

-The maritime industry is evolving and TICTS as the only specialized Container Terminal Operator in Tanzania has built a strong reputation in all segments of the maritime business by engaging with Ministry of Works and Transport, TPA, TRA, TASAC, TAFFA, TASAA and other key Stakeholders in the industry in number of forums aiming at modernizing and enhancing the productivity and efficiency of Dar Es Salaam Port.
+The maritime industry has continued to evolve and TICTS as the only specialized Container Terminal Operator in Tanzania has built a strong reputation in all segments of the maritime business by engaging with Ministry of Works and Transport, TPA, TRA, TASAC, TAFFA, TASAA, CIDAT and all other key Stakeholders in the industry in number of forums aiming at modernizing and enhancing the productivity and efficiency of Dar Es Salaam Port.

-Despite the challenges in the capacity constraint of quay length and yard storage, TICTS is still able to achieve the year-on-year volume growth because we receive full support from the Government and TPA - the ongoing Port rehabilitation, temporary concession approval in nominating DR-Congo Transit cargo to external ICDs’ and the construction of Ruvu-ICD will create more terminal space for smooth vessel and yard operations.
+Despite the challenges in the capacity constraint of quay length and yard storage, TICTS is still able to achieve the year-on-year volume growth because we receive full support from the Government and TPA - the ongoing Port rehabilitation, temporary concession approval in nominating Transit cargo to external ICDs’ and the construction of Ruvu-ICD will create more terminal space for smooth vessel and yard operations.
 These external facilities and others once fully operational will increase the storage capacity outside which will therefore increase Port Throughput to more than 1 million TEU per annum

-As it is concluded 2020 is a uniquely challenging year, I would like to extend my sincere gratitude to all stakeholders who have been contributed to TICTS in the achievements from our Board of Directors, staff, DOWUTA, Ministry of Works and Transport, TPA, TRA, TAFFA, TASAA and TASAC.
-I am also looking forward to the continued support of all these stakeholders as we work together on ensuring the continued improvement of TICTS and the Port of Dar es Salaam on our quest to be the number one port of choice in East Africa.
+Finally, I would like to extend my sincere gratitude to all stakeholders who have contributed to TICTS achievements especially our Board of Directors, staff, DOWUTA, Ministry of Works and Transport, TPA, TRA, TAFFA, TASAA, CIDAT and TASAC.
+I am also looking forward to the continued support of all these stakeholders as we work together on ensuring the continued improvement of TICTS and the Port of Dar es Salaam on our quest to be the number one port of choice in East, Central and Southern Africa Region.